 The Freight Yard features nine shipping containers that are installed in a pattern designed to be visually stimulating, yet functional as well.
 The “Hub” is the centerpiece of the installation and features five shipping containers stacked on top of each other to house a DJ booth and retail space.
 Interesting lighting treatments, creative site furnishings and the colorful work of local artists combine to create a fun, festive environment.

-The Dequindre Cut Freight Yard is closed for the season.
-See you May 2024!
+The Dequindre Cut Freight Yard closed for the season.

-Freight Yard is located on the Dequindre Cut between Wilkins and Division street with the closest entrance located at Wilkins Street.
-Parking is available in the Eastern Market District.
+Freight Yard is located on the Dequindre Cut between Wilkins and Division street with the closest entrance located at Wilkins and Orleans Street.
+Parking is available in the gravel lot at Wilkins and Orleans in Eastern Market and on nearby streets.
+Bike parking is available on-site, and a MoGo station is located right in front of the Freight Yard.

 The Dequindre Cut Freight Yard project is a partnership between the Conservancy, Build Institute, Lawrence Technological University (LTU), Western International High School, Ponyride and Groundswell Design Group funded by the Knight Foundation, Kresge Foundation, Ford Motor Company, Community Foundation of Southeast Michigan and other local partners.